ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 ### Binding omission

 As an alternative to **smarter nested switch statements**, another feature **binding omission** was considered.
-However, it seems to be a much huger addition than **smarter nested switch statements** and has some irrational points, this idea wasn't included in the main proposal.
+However, it seems to be a much huger addition than **smarter nested switch statements** and has some irrational points.
+This idea wasn't included in the main proposal.

 In some situations it can make codes clearer than smarter nested switch statements can.
 However, expression of binding omission is weaker and there are some cases that binding omission cannot support.
 To make its expression stronger, additive changes were considered, but as a result this idea is much huger and much more complex than smarter nested switch statements.